charlax/professional-programming/README.md

 ### Tools

 * [DevDocs API Documentation](https://devdocs.io/): a repository for multiple API docs (see also [Dash for macOS](https://kapeli.com/dash)).
+* [DevChecklist](https://devchecklists.com/): a collaborative space for sharing checklists that help ensure software quality

 ### Version control (Git)